 Start with these steps:

-Creating this snapshot will help you understand your current cashflow, set spending limits, and make strategic decisions about when, or if, you need to tap savings or credit.
-This is a core part of your financial planning after a job loss, and it may also help reduce stress by giving you a clearer picture of your options.
+Creating this snapshot will help you understand your current cashflow, set spending limits, and help you make strategic decisions about when, or if, you need to tap savings or credit.
+This is a core part of your financial planning after a job loss, and it may also help reduce stress by giving you a clearer picture of your options. Â Â Â

 Now that you have laid out your budget, the next step is to assess whether you’ll have trouble keeping up with monthly bills.
 If a shortfall seems likely, contact your creditors proactively, before you miss a payment.

-Many lenders offer temporary relief through financial hardship programs, which can include deferred payments, interest-only plans, or short-term forbearance.
+Some lenders offer temporary relief through financial hardship programs, which can include deferred payments, interest-only plans, or short-term forbearance.
 Student loans, in particular, may qualify for federal forbearance options, which pause or temporarily reduce your payments during times of financial difficulty.

 While such programs can be useful in a time of need, it is important to weigh the long-term ramifications.
 Often, you still accrue interest during these periods, causing your debt to compound.

 During periods of change like job loss, flexibility is key.
-You want to avoid making any major decisions until you have more clarity.
+Try to avoid making any major decisions until you have more clarity.
 For example, you may receive a lump sum severance or PTO payout and be inclined to pay off debt to free up monthly cash flow.
 While that may be the best strategy for some there are numerous considerations to consider before doing so.
 Is the interest rate on debt less than you can earn in a cash vehicle?
 If so, you may be hurting yourself in the long term, while also losing flexibility.
-Also, you have no idea how long you may be unemployed for, so it may be best to keep these funds as a cushion in case it is prolonged.
+Also, you have no idea how long you may be unemployed for, so it may be a better option to keep these funds as a cushion in case it is prolonged.
 You can always revisit this strategy when financially secure again.

 If your income drops significantly in the year of your job loss, you may find yourself in a lower tax bracket than usual.
 This creates a unique opportunity for a tax-efficient Roth conversion, where you move funds from a traditional IRA or 401(k) into a Roth IRA.
 If properly executed, this approach may allow you to pay lower taxes on the conversion than you otherwise would when the funds are withdrawn in the future in a higher income year.